 Fortran ST2ERR(IERR, SUBR, MESS) C-interface tq_st2err(TC_INT ierr,TC_STRING subr,TC_STRING mess); Full name: Set Error Code.
-Purpose: Called when an error occurs that cannot be handled by the current program unit.
-The program unit should return to the calling program.
-Comments: Identical to ST1ERR except that it is silent, i.e., no error message is printed.
+Purpose: Called when an error occurs that cannot be The program unit should return to the call Comments: Identical to ST1ERR except that it is silent, i.e., no error message is printed.
 This should be the normal subroutine to call when detecting errors that should be handled by a higher level of the program.
 Arguments Name Туре Value set on call or returned IERR Integer Set to an error code.
 SUBR Character6 Set to the current subroutine name.
 MESS Character72 Set to the error message to be printed